quantom-collab/tmd/sidis/docs/sidis_crossect_torch.md

 ---

-## Concrete edits to make in `sidis_crossect_torch.py`

-- Replace uses of `bstar_min` in the integrand with `bstar_min_pytorch`.
-- Remove `.item()` and `float(...)` on fNP outputs; keep them as tensors through the integrand and integration.
-- Precompute APFEL parts into tensors outside Autograd (once per b-node and kinematic point), e.g., `L_b`.
-- Replace `self.DEObj.transform(...)` with a Torch-based integration over a fixed b-grid (trapz/Simpson).
-Optionally keep a switch to compare against Ogata for validation.
-- Ensure all kinematic scalars used with fNP are tensors on the right device/dtype.
-- Consider setting `self.dtype = torch.float64` for the integration path; cast APFEL arrays to the same dtype.

-These changes let you run a standard Torch optimizer over fNP parameters with `loss.backward()` producing non-zero gradients.

----

 ## What remains non-differentiable (and why that’s okay for fNP fits)

 - APFEL-provided TMD PDFs/FFs, Sudakov, hard factors, and the running couplings are used as constants in the Torch graph.
 Gradients are not needed for fNP-only fits.
 - If you later need gradients w.r.t.
 PDF/FF parameters or alpha_s, you’d need PyTorch-native implementations or custom autograd wrappers with backward formulas.

 ---

-## Quick checklist for using this in a fit

-- [ ] Switch to the Torch integration path (no `.item()`, no NumPy in integrand).
-- [ ] Precompute and cache APFEL luminosity on the chosen b-grid per kinematic point.
-- [ ] Keep all fNP-dependent quantities as tensors up to the loss.
-- [ ] Validate numerical agreement vs. Ogata on a few points; tune b-grid as needed.
-- [ ] Use double precision if gradients are noisy.

----

-## File features summary (`map/sidis_crossect_torch.py`)

-- PyTorch device management (CPU/CUDA/MPS) and dtype control.
-- YAML-driven configuration for PDFs, FFs, scales, grids, and fNP model.
-- APFEL++ integration for DGLAP/TMD evolution, matching, Sudakov, hard factor.
-- PyTorch fNP model loading with parameter summaries.
-- Ogata quadrature (non-differentiable) for the b-integral.
-- Kinematic data ingestion and YAML export of results.

-To enable end-to-end autodiff for fNP fits, switch the b-integral to a Torch-native quadrature and keep fNP tensors alive through the integrand, as outlined above.